 Grocery shopping differs somewhat in every country.
 Germany boasts a variety of different supermarkets, offering different shopping experiences and also different prices.
 We have outlined the 12 most popular supermarkets in Germany in our below guide, from purely organic supermarkets to discounters.
 Learn with which supermarkets you can save money up to 25% on food in Germany.

 Related Guide: Top 12 Supermarkets In Germany [Buy Groceries Like A Local]

 5. Save Money On Public Transportation With A Monthly Or Yearly Pass

 If cycling is not your thing or you actually have to cover longer distances, public transport in Germany is a great option.
 Instead of paying for each trip individually, get a 10er ticket that discounts each ride by about 25%, if you don’t ride regularly, or a monthly pass such as the Deutschland Ticket for only 49 euros a month if you ride the train or bus daily.
 Also, be sure to check with your employer if they offer a Firmenticket, a discounted monthly pass for the local public transportation.

 If you travel lots between bigger cities, the Bahn Card is a great way of saving money in Germany.
 You can buy different types for a one-time fee (from 17,90 euros), resulting in reduced individual tickets (from 25% discount).
 Often a Bahn Card is already worth getting if you plan on taking 2-4 interregional train trips per year.
 If you are a frequent rider, you can also get the Bahn Card 100, which offers unlimited rides.

 6. Change Electricity Provider & Car Insurance

 When you move into an apartment in Germany, you will always have electricity, as you silently agree to a contract with the general city provider.
 However, you can actually choose from which provider you would like to receive electricity, often for a better price.
-You can benefit from new customer bonuses and save between 100 to 200 euros when you change provider.
+You can save between 100 to 200 euros when you change providers.
 Find out how in our in-depth guide below.